Beasley, Russell lead Timberwolves past Pelicans, 139-134

 Zion Williamson scored 25 points and Jrue Holiday had 27 points, 12 assists and 10 rebounds for New Orleans, which dropped its second straight at home and fell four games behind Memphis for the Western Conference’s final playoff spot.

+“Hopefully, this is a game that we understand and we learn from because we can’t afford not to be locked in," Pelicans coach Alvin Gentry said.
+"We’re in a situation where we’re trying to win basketball games to stay relevant.

+“You’ve got to be able to guard.
+You can’t just run up and down, try to outscore everyone."

-The Pelicans need to pile up wins in the season's final weeks to reach the playoffs.
-A game against a Minnesota team that came in having won twice in its past 22 games was a clear opportunity to win for the seventh time in 10 games.
+The Pelicans need to pile up wins in the season’s final weeks to reach the playoffs.
+A matchup with a Minnesota team that came in with two victories in its past 22 games was a clear opportunity to win for the seventh time in 10 games.

 Instead, New Orleans hurt itself by turning the ball over 15 times, missing 25 of 39 3-point attempts, missing 11 of 27 free throws and repeatedly breaking down defensively, particularly along the perimeter.